Tom Guerra

-Tom Guerra is an American guitarist, songwriter, and vintage guitar preservationist.
+Tom Guerra (born 1963) is an American guitarist, songwriter, and vintage guitar preservationist.
 He has been a member of Mambo Sons and Dirty Bones Band, has appeared as a guest on recordings by other notable artists, and has released albums under his own name.

 Career

 Guerra began his music career in the late 1970s, playing in the New England club circuit with blues and rock acts.
 His primary influences include Rory Gallagher, Paul Kossoff, Jimmy Page, Keith Richards, Ronnie Wood, Muddy Waters, Buddy Guy, and Joe Walsh.
 In the 1980s, Guerra recorded with Rick Derringer, Max Weinberg, Guitar Shorty, Kenny Aaronson, and many others.
 From 1983 to 1992 Guerra was a member of the garage rock group Dirty Bones Band and recorded four albums with them.
 He was profiled in Guitar Player magazine in 1991.
 He started writing for Vintage Guitar Magazine in 1998 and continues to do so to the present day.
 His column focuses on authentic recording techniques and collecting vintage guitars.
 Guerra has also received many endorsements from guitar companies including Brian Moore Custom guitars, plus effects and amplifier companies like DST-Engineering.
 In 1999 Guerra formed the band Mambo Sons with longtime collaborator Scott Lawson.
 That band released four albums, receiving several "album of the year" accolades from publications like NYRock magazine and Modern Guitars magazine, while Lawson was invited to serve as artist-in-residence at the Wallace Stegner house.

 In 2009 and 2013, at the request of Johnny Winter, Guerra wrote the liner notes for Winters' series of live albums entitled The Bootleg Series.
 When Mambo Sons went on hiatus in 2012, Guerra shifted to songwriting, studio session work, and production, as well as working on solo recordings.
 He also turned to topical songwriting: his 2012 song "Love Comes to Us All" addressed the Sandy Hook Elementary School shooting and was praised by several Connecticut politicians.
 In 2013, he recorded "Put Up Their Names - The Ballad of the U.S.S.
 Frank E. Evans" to honor the 74 sailors lost aboard the USS Frank E. Evans naval disaster off the coast of Vietnam in June 1969.
 According to Guerra, the purpose of the song is to bring attention to the U.S. Government's refusal to list the names of those 74 servicemen on the Vietnam Veterans Memorial.
 His first solo album All of the Above was released in 2014, followed by Trampling Out the Vintage in 2016, and American Garden in 2018.
 The latter album included several songs that Guerra had been invited to write for a Yardbirds reunion album that was ultimately shelved.